niranjankala/niranjankala.github.io/_posts/2023-09-28-exploring-common-security-vulnerabilities-defending-against-xss-and-csrf-attacks-in-asp-net-core.md

 ## ASP.NET Core Configuration for Security

-Before we dive into the details of XSS and CSRF prevention, let's configure our ASP.NET Core application to enhance security.
+Before diving into XSS and CSRF prevention details, let's configure our ASP.NET Core application to enhance security.
 Open your `Startup.cs` file and locate the `ConfigureServices` method.
-We'll add necessary services for security:
+We'll add the necessary services for security:

 ```csharp
 using Microsoft.AspNetCore.Mvc;